Partnerships: Changes in fractional interests in partnership assets: SP D12

 Disposal consideration and acquisition cost

-Except in cases where the market value rule applies, see CG27800+, the disposal consideration is the proportion of the current balance sheet value (BSV) of the asset that is equal to the fractional interest changing hands.
-Any actual consideration that passes between the partners should be added to this figure (paragraph 6 of SP D12).
+Except in cases where the market value rule applies, see CG27800, the disposal consideration is the proportion of the current balance sheet value (BSV) of the asset that is equal to the fractional interest changing hands.
+Any actual consideration that passes between the partners should be added to this figure (section 7 of SP D12).
 Actual consideration may take the form of money or money’s worth and can be paid directly by one partner to another or indirectly by means of a transfer between their capital accounts.

 The amount taken into account as the disposal consideration for the partner whose fractional interest has reduced should be treated as the acquisition cost for the partner whose fractional interest has correspondingly increased.